 We have developed groundwater triggers for six of the aforementioned water resource zones: Bishops Castle, Kinsall, Mardy, Ruyton, Stafford and Whitchurch and Wem. (see section 2.2.2.3).
-We have also outlined drought triggers for our Forest & Stroud and Wolverhampton water resource zones.
-For the remaining zones (Newark, Rutland and Shelton), we have developed some high-level triggers.
+For the remaining zones (Forest & Stroud, Newark, Rutland, Shelton and Wolverhampton), we have developed some high-level triggers.
 These are included in Figure 8.
 The flows and groundwater levels are taken from the EA's Water Situation Reports.

-For our WRZs where we have developed high-level triggers (Newark, Rutland, Shelton), we do not expect to need a drought order to increase supply in these zones.
+For the WRZs where we have developed high-level triggers (Forest & Stroud, Newark, Rutland, Shelton and Wolverhampton), we do not expect to need a drought order to increase supply in these zones, apart from Forest & Stroud (see section 2.2.2.1).
+However, please note that as per our Statement of Response following our draft drought plan consultation this drought order is under review.
 Our approach to making drought management decisions at specified trigger levels in these WRZs is shown in Figure 9.
 We have included more detail on these drought management actions in the completed tables in appendix B. In these WRZs we use manual dip and telemetry data, as well as external sources of information on groundwater levels to monitor approaching drought conditions.
 For example, we use information from CEH or the EA that show the groundwater picture for the Midlands region.
 We use data from regionally representative observation boreholes, such as Weir Farm, to support our drought indicator monitoring.
 When levels in observation boreholes start to cross into "below normal" conditions (as detailed in the Environment Agency's Water Situation Report), we inform our Drought Action Team (DAT).
 This is the equivalent of our Level 1(a) trigger.